fzakaria/fzakaria.com/_posts/2025-08-11-github-code-search-is-the-real-mvp.md

 An upside to the consolidation of code on GitHub's platform was capitalized on with the release of their revamped code search.
 Made generally available in May 2023, the new engine added powerful features like symbol search and the ability to follow references.

 The productivity win is clear to me, even with the introduction of LLMs.
-I visit [cs.github.com](https://cs.github.com) daily, more frequently and with more interaction than any of the LLMs available to me."
+I visit [cs.github.com](https://cs.github.com) daily, more frequently and with more interaction than any of the LLMs available to me.

 Why?